Ondeugd/smeterd/README.md

     $ smeterd read-meter --serial-port /dev/ttyS0

-Currently only kwh1, kwh2 and gas usage are read.
-If you specify the `--raw` command line option you will see the raw packet from the smart meter:
+If you specify the `--raw` command line option you will see the raw packet from the smart meter (with additional measured values):

     $ smeterd read-meter --raw
     /ISk5\2ME382-1004